 Internship and work experiences for students in the program are supervised by our School Coordinator.

 Easterseals utilizes the TEACCH framework in its academic program for special needs students.
-Developed by the University of North Carolina, TEACCH structured teaching recognizes the unique strengths and challenges faced by individuals with ASD including difficulties with attention and executive function and strengths in visual information processing.
+Developed by the University of North Carolina, TEACCH structured teaching recognizes the unique strengths and challenges faced by individuals with autism including difficulties with attention and executive function and strengths in visual information processing.
 Its core components are evidence-based techniques that maximize independent functioning across the lifespan.